danka74/snomed-release-check/README.md

 # snomed-release-check

 Check release for SNOMED CT releases with an extension.
+Fork it and adapt to your own extension!

 ## Requirements